US President Donald Trump’s pledge to declare Jerusalem as the capital of Israel has caused controversy across the world.

 Wait a minute, it gets more complicated.
 In 1989, Israel began leasing to the US a plot of land in Jerusalem for a new embassy.
 The 99-year lease cost $1 per year.
 To this day, the plot has not been developed, and it remains an empty field.

 OK.
 Keep going…

 In 1995, the US Congress passed a law requiring America to move the embassy from Tel Aviv to Jerusalem.
 Proponents said the US should respect Israel’s choice of Jerusalem as its capital, and recognize it as such.

-So why hasn't the embassy moved yet?
+So why hasn’t the embassy moved before now?

 What are Trump’s options if he goes ahead with the embassy move?

 The first is to make use of the undeveloped plot that the US has been leasing since 1989.
 Or the US could turn its existing consulate in Jerusalem into the embassy.
-A final option might be to leave the embassy in Tel Aviv, but have the new US Ambassador to Israel do his day-to-day work in Jerusalem.
+A final option might be to leave the embassy in Tel Aviv, but have the US Ambassador to Israel do his day-to-day work in Jerusalem.

 How have Israelis responded to this?